pilcru/ghpythonremote/README.rst

 Installation
 ************

 Requires a Python 2.7 installation, not compatible with Python 3.
-Currently Windows only.
+Compatible with Mac and Windows with Rhino 7.

 1. Install the software dependencies:
 -------------------------------------

+Before installing gh-python-remote in **Rhino 7**, you will need to install Python 2, Rhino 7, and open Grasshopper in Rhino 6 at least once.

 Before installing gh-python-remote in **Rhino 6**, you will need to install Python 2, Rhino 6, and open Grasshopper in Rhino 6 at least once.